What is the ASC?

 Can I visit the ASC Store?

-To visit the store in person, you must call in advance to schedule an appointment toll-free in U.S. at (800) 448-0145 or at (323) 969-4333.
+Due to Covid-19, our store is not currently open to the general public.
+To visit the store in person in the future, you must call in advance to schedule an appointment toll-free in U.S. at (800) 448-0145 or at (323) 969-4333.
 Appointments are made during regular business hours only: 09:00 AM - 05:00 PM (PST), Monday-Friday.
 You can also place orders online at our store at any time, by telephone during business hours, and by fax at (323) 876-4973.
 We accept U.S. checks and money orders, Visa, Mastercard, AMEX and Discover.
 We do not accept foreign checks or money orders in foreign currency.

 No, we are two separate entities.
-American Cinematographer is published by the American Society of Cinematographers, whereas ICG is published by the International Cinematographers Guild, a labor union that includes cinematographers, other camera crew, unit still photographers and publicists.
+American Cinematographer is published by the American Society of Cinematographers, whereas ICG is published by the International Cinematographers Guild Local 600, a labor union that includes cinematographers, other camera crew, unit still photographers and publicists.

 Much of our web content is free, and is always evolving.
 Some of our web content is exclusive to Subscribers and Friends of the ASC, a premium subscription.
 Portions of each issue of AC magazine are published online each month and are available for free.